initc3/ic3-website/content/about.md

     reliability.
 These include financially enforceable cryptographic protocols whose security properties are backed by enforceable payments in case of a breach, as well as high-assurance, high performance systems for storing and handling high-value cryptocurrencies and confidential transactions.
 Please see our <a href="http://www.initc3.org/projects.html">Projects page</a> for more info.
+All IC3 projects founded by our industry partners are open source.

 ## Governance